LRG IN CONVERSATION

 Local artist and printmaker Jenny Peterson talks to LRG Senior Curator David O’Halloran about her practice and her process in this one on one conversation from the Works on Paper store at Latrobe Regional Gallery.

-Jenny Peterson is represented by Port Jackson Press in Melbourne, and she also delivers workshops in etching, monoprints, collagraphs and nature printing.
+Jenny Peterson is represented by James Makin Gallery in Melbourne, and she also delivers workshops in etching, monoprints, collagraphs and nature printing.
 Her art process investigates the art of collecting, often using found objects as printing plates to explore their material qualities.
 Peterson aims to reveal and re-present something of the history of the objects, and they become a new collection of off-site markers.

 ROAD SIGNS AND FOUND METAL SERIES